matciotola/Lambda-PNN/README.md

 ## Usage

-### Before to start
+### Before start

-The easiest way for testing this algorithm is to create a `.mat` file.
+The easiest way to test this algorithm is to create a `.mat` file.
 It must contain:

 *   `I_MS_LR`: Original Multi-Spectral Stack in channel-last configuration (Dimensions: H x W x B);
 *   `I_PAN`: Original Panchromatic band, without the third dimension (Dimensions: H x W).

 It is possible to convert the GeoTIff images into the required format with the scripts provided in [`tiff_mat_conversion.py`](https://github.com/matciotola/Lambda-PNN/blob/master/tiff_mat_conversion.py):

-    python tiff_mat_conversion.py -m Tiff2Mat -ms /path/to/ms.tif -pan /path/to/ms.tif  -o path/to/file.mat
+    python tiff_mat_conversion.py -m Tiff2Mat -ms /path/to/ms.tif -pan /path/to/pan.tif  -o path/to/file.mat

 Please refer to `--help` for more details.

 ### Testing

-The easiest command to use the algorithm on full resolution data:
+The easiest command to use the algorithm on full-resolution data:

     python test.py -i path/to/file.mat -s sensor_name